-Late fees must be paid within the next three (3) school days or a payment agreement must be made with the coordinator of ASP.
+Late fees must be paid within the next three (3) school days or a payment agreement must be made with the coordinator of Athletics/ASP.
 If the late fee isn't paid, the student may not participate in the following ASP sessions.
-Fees can be paid to the coordinator of ASP in the form of cash, personal check, or money order.
-Checks and money orders should be made payable to: Gallaudet University.
+Fees can be paid to the coordinator of Athletics/ASP via electronic payment.

-Recreational Activities (Prekindergarten-Grade 8)
+Recreational Activities (Pre-kindergarten to Grade 8)

-KDES offers a broad range of recreational activities depending on available facilities, student interest, and staffing.
+ASP offers a broad range of recreational activities depending on available facilities, student interest, and staffing.
 Students will be grouped by grade (e.g., Team Pre-K-K, Team 1-4, Team 5-8) for all recreational activities.